-- 'Esc' May be used to move back up to the previous question on the same screen.
-Repeat to back up more than one question.
-Also used to exit look up functions. - 'F1' May be used at any time to bring up a comment screen.
+- 'Esc' May be used to move back to the previous item in the same question or previous question.
+Repeat to back up more than one item.
+Also used to exit look-up functions and edit functions. - 'F1' May be used at any time to bring up a comment screen.
 Previous comments will be displayed and new comments may be added.
-Use this key to enter explanations of any unusual items, particularly in relation to future callbacks.
-For example, who to ask for.
-Always remember to sign and date any comments you make.
-To get out of the comment screen simply press F1 once again. - 'F3' Brings up the EDIT options.
-May be used to terminate the interview part way through the interview sequence or to edit the interview by jumping to a particular data screen. - 'F4' To jump to the household data screen from either the person or the trip screen.
-This is a special short cut for the F3 key. - 'F5' To jump to the person data screen from the trip screen.
-This is a special short cut for the F3 key. - 'F6' Used to resume the normal interview sequence after one of the above three function keys (F3, F4, F5) has been used to edit a different data screen. - Note: When the F3, F4 or F5 key is used, an "EDIT MODE" indicator will appear at the top of the screen.
-It will remain there until the F6 key is used to resume the normal interview sequence. - 'F8' Used to enter a monument or intersection instead of a street address. - 'F9' May be used to over-ride the automated look up function. - 'F10' May be used to indicate that the respondent refuses to answer or does not know the answer to a particular question. - 'F12' A "toggle" switch that expands the data base look up function to include the Entire Survey Area and/or back to the Local Area.
+Use this key to enter explanations of any unusual items, particularly in relation to future call-backs.
+For example, who to ask for and what info is missing.
+The computer will assign your login and date to any comments you make.
+To get out of the comment screen simply press F1 once again. - 'F2' Activates the uppermost tool bar on the screen.
+Used to conclude an interview session (logout/quit) and begin a session (household search/get household).
+It can also be used to view "previous households". - 'F3' Activates the EDIT option tool bar. - 'F4' Start Interview begins an interview with a household and can be used to restart (back to beginning while saving whatever has been done). - 'F5' To move back one question at a time.
+Script changes appropriately. - 'F6' Used to resume the interview sequence after editing data elsewhere in the interview.
+Also takes you to the furthest point of a partially complete interview that is a call back from a previous session. - 'F7' Used to Copy a trip or reverse transit routes for a specific trip. - 'F8' Used to enter a monument or intersection instead of a street address, also for choosing home, work, school or other existing location. - 'F9' May be used to over-ride the automated look up function. - 'F10' Activates the 'Choose a person' tool bar.
+Also used to browse the call history on the household screen and browse past comments on status code screen. - 'F11' Activates the 'Choose a trip' tool bar, also used to browse validation errors on status code screen. - 'F12' A "toggle" switch that expands the data-base look up function to include the Entire Survey Area and/or back to the Local Area.
 The local area is a shortened list based on address of the household.